-With OSTC and EITC contributions, VFES can award critical financial aid to children and young adults with special needs so they can access our innovative educational, clinical and recreational programs and services, regardless of their financial circumstances.
+With EITC contributions, VFES can award critical financial aid to children and young adults with special needs so they can access our innovative educational, clinical and recreational programs and services, regardless of their financial circumstances.

-How do the EITC and OSTC programs work?
+How does the EITC programs work?

-These programs provide tax credits to eligible Pennsylvania businesses that make a financial aid gift to VFES.
+EITC provides tax credits to eligible Pennsylvania businesses that make a financial aid gift to VFES.
 A business may receive a tax credit equal to 75% of its contribution, up to a maximum of $750,000 per taxable year.
 A business that agrees to make a contribution to VFES for two consecutive years may receive a tax credit equal to 90% of its contribution.

 Businesses authorized to do business in Pennsylvania who are subject to one or more of the following taxes: